bcgov/lear/data-tool/scripts/README_COLIN_Corps_Extract.md

 ## Refreshing selected materialized views for data-only changes

 Use this when the **derived MV definitions have not changed** and you only need to rebuild the affected materialized views in dependency order.
+If a materialized-view definition changes, use the reset/recreate workflow instead of refresh-only.

 Files:
 - Wrapper: `data-tool/refresh_colin_extract_views.sh`